jitenthapa/Yagi-Antenna/Readme.md

 - Now you can recieve the signals by tracking the antenna to the satellite.
 ![This is an image](images/sdr-sharp.png)

 If you have a SWRMeter, you can veiw the impedance and SWR of the antenna.
-The nanovna shows the SWR to be 1.59 with 53.5 Ohm impedance which seems good enough without matching so in order to make the build simpler, I did not use matching.
+I have used nanovna to measure the parameters. https://nanorfe.com/nanovna-v2.html The nanovna shows the SWR to be 1.59 with 53.5 Ohm impedance which seems good enough without matching so in order to make the build simpler, I did not use matching.

 ![This is an image](images/nanovna.jpg)